Wine Tour, Wine Tasting

 2. Swirl it

 This is not a move to show off, though it does the trick.
 Swirling helps you notice the finer characteristics of the wine.
-In addition, swirling also helps to release the aroma, which is the next big step in wine tasting.
+In addition, swirling also helps to release the aroma, which is the next big step in wine tasting on a wine tour.
 However, beware of spilling.
 Hold the glass by its stem and swirl it in light circular motions.

 Why?
 When you make the circular motions, wine touches the walls of the glass.
 So, when you rest it, you’ll obviously notice little streams running down the walls.
 Now, the better these streams (also called as legs), the higher is the alcohol content, and the higher the alcohol content, the denser is the wine.